etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-junit-testcases.md

 A question which might pop-up when looking at the above code: where is the database transaction handling done?
-The answer is that this is handled by the WeldBaseTest class and the Openbravo data access layer:
+The answer is that this is handled by the WeldBaseTest class and the Etendo data access layer:

   * a transaction is automatically started at first database access in the test cases.
 This is done by the Data Access Layer.
   * a transaction is either committed (when no exception happened) or rolled-back (when an exception happened).